abeerkhan99/abeerkhan99/README.md

 ### Hello World! 👋
 I'm Abeer Khan and welcome to my profile!
 Here's a few little tidbits about me:
-- I'm currently studying as a Computer Science student at Habib University.
+- Graduated from Habib University with a Bachelor's degree in Computer Science in May 2023.
 - Primary fields of interest in CS are computational social sciences, web-development, artificial and computational intelligence.
 - Besides CS, I'm interested in architecture, film, music, and fashion.
 I do a little bit of screenwriting, and graphic designing on the side, when I have some free time.